Scala (SBT) Publishing to Github Packages

 }

 The body of the task can be any Scala.
 Normally SBT is complicated by different configurations existing in different scopes, here everything we need is in the Global scope.
-The inputs for this task, whether run locally or inside Github Actions will be populated from environmental variables.
-This is a secure way to handle OAuth tokens and prevent them from being commited to your code repo.
+The inputs for this task, whether run locally or inside GitHub Actions will be populated from environmental variables.
+This is a secure way to handle OAuth tokens and prevent them from being committed to your code repo.

 Create an Über Jar Using sbt-assembly